Journaly/journaly/README.md

 2. Update your `.env` file with your new postgres username & password.
 Copy and paste your root `.env` into `j-db-client/prisma/.env`.
 You should end up with two of the same file, one in root and the other in `j-db-client`.

-3. Finally, from the `j-db-client` directory, apply database migrations to your new database instance:
+3. Finally, from the root of the project, apply database migrations to your new database instance:

    ```bash
    $ npm run migrate:up